-1 3.
-KEY CONCEPTS, ELEMENTS AND PRINCIPLES
+3. KEY CONCEPTS, ELEMENTS AND PRINCIPLES

-- 2 This chapter introduces key concepts contained in this guidance, provides an overview of the key - 3 elements involved in stakeholder participation, and outlines the principles of effective stakeholder - 4 participation. - 5 Checklist of key recommendations - Base stakeholder participation on the principles of inclusiveness, transparency, responsiveness, accountability and respect for rights
+This chapter introduces key concepts contained in this guidance, provides an overview of the key elements involved in stakeholder participation, and outlines the principles of effective stakeholder participation.

+• Base stakeholder participation on the principles of inclusiveness, transparency, responsiveness, accountability and respect for rights

-6 3.1 Key concepts
+3.1 Key concepts

-- 7 This section describes several key concepts that are relevant to this guidance. - 8 Stakeholders and marginalised people or groups - 9 Stakeholders are people, organisations, communities or individuals who are affected by and/or who have - 10 influence or power over the policy.
-Stakeholders include different agencies and levels of government as - well as civil society and private sector organisations and members of the public that are affected by or - 12 may influence the policy. - 13 Marginalised people or groups are those that have relatively little or no influence over decision-making - 14 processes.
-Marginalised people or groups are those that tend to be ignored, misrepresented or - 15 underrepresented such as women, indigenous peoples and local communities.
-Marginalisation may be - 16 related to a range of factors including gender, ethnicity, socio-economic status, remoteness, - 17 inaccessibility, political connections, culture and religion. - 18 Participation and effective stakeholder participation - 19 Participation entails processes that enable stakeholders to understand and influence decisions and - 20 processes that may interest or affect them.
-Other terms for participation include involvement and - 21 engagement.
-Participation involves a spectrum of possible levels of stakeholder involvement and - influence.
-Table 3.1 describes the stakeholder participation goal and associated user promise based on - 23 the level of stakeholder involvement. - 24 Effective stakeholder participation entails processes in which stakeholders have meaningful influence on - decisions, involving those who are potentially affected by or interested in a decision and who have a right - 26 to be involved in the decision-making process.
-The processes recognise and communicate the needs and - 27 interests of all stakeholders, involve stakeholders in defining how they participate, provide stakeholders - with the information and capacity to participate, and communicate to stakeholders how their input affected - 29 the decisions.
+This section describes several key concepts that are relevant to this guidance.

+Stakeholders and marginalised people or groups

+Stakeholders are people, organisations, communities or individuals who are directly or indirectly affected by and/or who have influence or power over the policy.
+Stakeholders include different agencies and levels of government as well as civil society and private sector organisations and members of the public that are affected by or may influence the policy.

+Marginalised people or groups are those that have relatively little or no influence over decision-making processes.
+Marginalised people or groups are those that tend to be ignored, misrepresented or underrepresented such as women, indigenous peoples and local communities.
+Marginalisation may be related to a range of factors including gender, ethnicity, socio-economic status, remoteness, inaccessibility, political connections, culture and religion.

+Participation and effective stakeholder participation

+Participation entails processes that enable stakeholders to understand and influence decisions and processes that may interest or affect them.
+Other terms for participation include involvement and engagement.
+Participation involves a spectrum of possible levels of stakeholder involvement and influence.
+Table 3.1 describes the stakeholder participation goal and associated user promise based on the level of stakeholder involvement.

+Effective stakeholder participation entails processes in which stakeholders have meaningful influence on decisions, involving those who are potentially affected by or interested in a decision and who have a right to be involved in the decision-making process with special attention to those that may be marginalised and those that are directly affected by the policy.
+The processes recognise and communicate the needs and interests of all stakeholders, involve stakeholders in defining how they participate, provide stakeholders with the information and capacity to participate, and communicate to stakeholders how their input affected the decisions.
-1 Table 3.1: Stakeholder participation spectrum

-Low level of stakeholder participation Mid-level evel High level of stakeholder participation Inform Consult Involve Collaborate Empower Provide the stakeholder with balanced and objective information to assist them in understanding the problem, alternatives and solutions Obtain stakeholder input on analysis, alternatives or decisions Work directly with stakeholders throughout the process to ensure that stakeholder concerns and aspirations are consistently understood and considered Partner with stakeholders in each aspect of decision-making including the development of alternatives and the identification of preferred solutions Place decision- making in the hands of stakeholders "We will keep you informed."
+Low level of stakeholder participation Mid-level High level of stakeholder participation Inform Consult Involve Collaborate Empower Provide the stakeholder with balanced and objective information to assist them in understanding the problem, alternatives and solutions Obtain stakeholder input on analysis, alternatives or decisions Work directly with stakeholders throughout the process to ensure that stakeholder concerns and aspirations are consistently understood and considered Partner with stakeholders in each aspect of decision-making including the development of alternatives and the identification of preferred solutions Place decision- making in the hands of stakeholders "We will keep you informed."
 "We will keep you informed, listen to and acknowledge concerns and aspirations and provide feedback on how stakeholder input influences the decision."
 "We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how stakeholder input influenced the decision."
 "We will look to you for advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible."
 "We will implement what you decide."